301 redirect

 Advanced

-From a technical perspective, a 301 redirect is an HTTP status code response.
-When a server receives a request for the old URL, it responds with the 301 code and the new location, automatically directing the browser or search engine crawler to the updated page.
+A 301 redirect is an HTTP status code response.
+When a server receives a request for the old URL, it returns the 301 code with the new location, automatically directing browsers and search engines to the updated page.

-301 redirects are typically configured through server files such as .htaccess (Apache), web.config (IIS), or Nginx configuration files.
-Advanced applications include handling site migrations, consolidating duplicate content, and managing canonicalization issues.
-In SEO, 301 redirects help preserve domain authority and reduce ranking loss.
+301 redirects are configured through server files such as .htaccess (Apache), web.config (IIS), or Nginx configuration files.
+Advanced applications include supporting site migrations, consolidating duplicate content, and resolving canonicalization issues.
+In SEO, 301 redirects help preserve domain authority and mitigate ranking loss.

 Metrics